github/site-policy/Policies/dmca-takedown-policy.md

 In order to understand the DMCA and some of the policy lines it draws, it's perhaps helpful to consider life before it was enacted.

-Before the DMCA, an Internet-based service provider like GitHub could be liable for copyright infringement in the United States just for hosting its users' pictures, music, videos or code.
-This was true even if it had no actual knowledge of any infringing content.
-This was a problem, since even a single claim of copyright infringement can carry statutory damages of up to $150,000.
-With potential damages that high multiplied across millions of users, cloud-computing and user-generated content sites like YouTube, Facebook or GitHub probably [never would have existed](http://arstechnica.com/tech-policy/2015/04/how-the-dmca-made-youtube/) (or at least not without passing some of that cost downstream to their users).
+The DMCA provides a safe harbor for service providers that host user-generated content.
+Since even a single claim of copyright infringement can carry statutory damages of up to $150,000, the possibility of being held liable for user-generated content could be very harmful for service providers.
+With potential damages multiplied across millions of users, cloud-computing and user-generated content sites like YouTube, Facebook, or GitHub probably [never would have existed](http://arstechnica.com/tech-policy/2015/04/how-the-dmca-made-youtube/) without the DMCA (or at least not without passing some of that cost downstream to their users).

-The DMCA attempted to fix this problem by creating a so-called copyright liability "safe harbor" for internet service providers hosting allegedly infringing user-generated content. (*See* [U.S. Code, Title 17, Section 512](http://www.copyright.gov/title17/92chap5.html#512).)
+The DMCA addresses this issue by creating a [copyright liability safe harbor](http://www.copyright.gov/title17/92chap5.html#512) for internet service providers hosting allegedly infringing user-generated content.
 Essentially, so long as a service provider follows the DMCA's notice-and-takedown rules, it won't be liable for copyright infringement based on user-generated content.
-Because of this it is important for GitHub to maintain its DMCA safe-harbor status.
+Because of this, it is important for GitHub to maintain its DMCA safe-harbor status.

 ### DMCA Notices In a Nutshell